Note: this article was originally published in November of 2015.

 Next summer, the NCS4 will host its seventh annual National Sports Safety and Security Conference and Exhibition from July 12-14, in Phoenix, Arizona.
 The conference will help sports venue and event managers, security staff, first responders, and law enforcement professionals understand the latest technologies, products, services and research available to protect spectators during sporting events.
 The conference is meant for individuals from professional, intercollegiate and interscholastic athletics, and marathon/endurance events.

-It is also preparing to host the upcoming 2nd annual National Marathon Safety and Security Summit on December 8-10, 2015 in Long Beach, Mississippi.
+It is also preparing to host the upcoming 2nd annual National Marathon Safety and Security Summit in December in Long Beach, Mississippi.
 NCS4 Director, Louis Marciani, said in a recent Time magazine interview that since the attacks in Paris:

 “…many stadiums have enhanced security even further in the last few days, expanding checkpoints and perimeters around stadiums, adding law enforcement agents to parking areas outside of arenas, and including additional canine sweeps for explosives.”